mjordan/bagit_indexer/vagrant/README.md

 }
 ```

-## BagIt Indexer is installed automatically
+## Using BagIt Indexer from within the virtual machine

 The setup scripts clone this Git repo and run composer to install the BagIt Indexer.
 This is just a convenience; if you prefer to run the indexer and search scripts from your host, follow the instructions in the main README.md file.